arjun75x/flappy-bird_OF/DEVELOPMENT.md

 Week 2:

 This week I worked on adding graphics to the game.
 I found the sprites of flappy bird online and through those I used the library ofImage to put all the images into the game.
 From there, I changed my draw functions to draw the pictures at the locations of the old rectangles instead of the rectangles themselves, which worked out perfectly.
 After that I added the proper physics to the game so the jumping was a lot less jittery, by letting the jump move for a few frames instead of just one.
 I added a little gravity to the game too by simply adding the y location * .005 when updating the birds location.

+Week 3:

+This week I added sound and testing to the game.
+The sound was very straightforward to add using the ofSoundPlayer library and simply calling those functions when the bird is jumping or hitting a pipe.
+Testing was a pain, and after an hour in office hours we found it impossible to test the inbuilt openFrameworks libraries as they create weird dependencies within Xcode.
+Testing with catch in Xcode was a pain too, as you have to create another target which creates more issues with the whole project.
+In office hours we found that to run the tests you have to comment a line of code out in the xconfig file and then uncomment it out to run the game again.
+Because of these limitations in Xcode, a lot of my functions couldn't be tested since they were dependedent on ofApp, but since the game works properly I know all my functions work.
+All in all the game is pretty fun to play, and while the physics are a little different than the actual game, I tested it with a lot of my friends and they still found it challenging and rather fun, so there's that.